garys-esri/geodev-dc-labs/2016-11-runtime/exercises/Java/Exercise 4 Buffer and Query.md

     query.setGeometry(buffer);
     ```

 1. For each of the `FeatureLayer` objects in the operational layers of the `SceneView`'s scene or the `MapView`'s map, call `selectFeaturesAsync(QueryParameters, FeatureLayer.SelectionMode)`.
 Use `FeatureLayer.SelectionMode.NEW` to do a new selection, as opposed to adding to or removing from the current selection. _Note: ArcGIS Runtime Quartz Beta 2 highlights selected features on the map but not on the scene.
-It is anticipated that this behavior will be fixed in the ArcGIS Runtime Quartz release._ Add this code after instantiating the query object:
+It is anticipated that this behavior will be fixed in the ArcGIS Runtime Quartz release._ Add this code after instantiating the query object and setting its geometry:

     ```
     LayerList operationalLayers = threeD ?